OISF/suricata/doc/userguide/upgrade.rst

   change, however if you run these tools from the source directory, patch them or use them as Python modules your workflows may need to be adapted.
-- The AF_PACKET default block size for both TPACKET_V2 and TPACKET_V3
-  has been increased from 32k to 128k.
-This is to allow for full size defragmented packets.
-For TPACKET_V3 the existing ``block-size`` parameter can be used to change this back to the old default of 32768 if needed.
-For TPACKET_V2 a new configuration parameter has been added, ``v2-block-size`` which can be used to tune this value for TPACKET_V2.
-Due to the increased block size, memory usage has been increased, but should not be an issue in most cases.
 - Datasets now have a default max limit for hashsize of 65536.
 This is configurable via the ``datasets.limits`` options.
 - For detect inspection recursion limits, if no value is provided, the default is now set to 3000.
+- AF_PACKET now has better defaults:

+  - AF_PACKET will now default to defrag off for inline mode with ``cluster_flow`` as its not recommended for inline use.
+However it can still be enabled with the ``defrag`` configuration parameter.
   - AF_PACKET will now default to tpacket-v3 for non-inline modes, it remains disabled for inline modes.
 To keep tpacket-v2 for non-inline modes, the existing ``tpacket-v3`` configuration parameter can be set to ``false``.
-- AF_PACKET will now default to defrag off for inline mode with ``cluster_flow`` as its not recommended for inline use.
-However it can still be enabled with the ``defrag`` configuration parameter.
+  - The AF_PACKET default block size for both TPACKET_V2 and TPACKET_V3 has been increased from 32k to 128k.
+This is to allow for full size defragmented packets.
+For TPACKET_V3 the existing ``block-size`` parameter can be used to change this back to the old default of 32768 if needed.
+For TPACKET_V2 a new configuration parameter has been added, ``v2-block-size`` which can be used to tune this value for TPACKET_V2.
+Due to the increased block size, memory usage has been increased, but should not be an issue in most cases.

 Removals
 ~~~~~~~~